beginning of content

 Plain or Greek yoghurt with fresh fruit

-• Plain unsweetened yoghurt has substantially less sugar than flavoured yoghurt.
+• Plain unsweetened yoghurt has much less sugar than flavoured yoghurt.

-• Adding fresh fruit to plain yoghurt boosts your dietary fibre and antioxidant intake.
+• Adding fresh fruit to plain yoghurt boosts your dietary fibre intake.

 Coffee shop muffin

-Hard-boiled egg, handful of unsalted or dry roasted nuts
+Hard-boiled egg or a handful of unsalted or dry roasted nuts

-• Try a hard-boiled egg or handful of nuts (for example, almonds or walnuts) and seeds.
+• Try a hard-boiled egg or a handful of nuts (for example, almonds or walnuts) and seeds.

 Potato crisps